BuoySoftware/guides/rituals/anthony.md

 * Handle any unreviewed PRs
 * Take a look at Trello to plan what item I will be working on next in preparation for standup
 * Standup
-* Begin working on ticketed work or todos depending on priority (if I need help with priority, I get it at standup or via slack)
+* Begin working on storied work or todos depending on priority (if I need help with priority, I get it at standup or via slack)
 * Break for lunch
 * When returning from lunch, check for and tackle any open support, bug, or change requests.
 * Back to main focus for the day
-* If there is time left, decide on next ticket or todo, issue etc.
+* If there is time left, decide on next story or todo, issue etc.

 ### Weekly
 * Tackle open retro items or set todos